LSIR/llm-mediator-simulation/README.md

 Simulate online debates using LLMs.
 This project runs on Python 3.12.

+**WARNING**: as this project deals with toxicity simulation, you may encounter shocking language in prompt configurations source code.

 See the [overview](/docs/OVERVIEW.md) for more details.

 ## Project Structure